 Includes bibliographical references (pages 109-121).

 Copyright 2011 Erin Rae Burnight

 Burnight, Erin Rae.
-"Targeting therapeutic vector expression and integration for gene therapy applications." dissertation, University of Iowa, 2011.
+"Targeting therapeutic vector expression and integration for gene therapy applications."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.